WailBouhadda/Plant-Diseases-Classification/README.md

 We designed a CNN model for the initial stage of our two-part approach to classify plant types.
 The model's architecture comprises convolutional, pooling, and fully connected layers with ReLU activation functions.
 A detailed description of the model architecture is available in the repository.

 ### Second Stage - Disease Classification
 In the second stage, we developed a CNN model to classify diseases affecting plants.
-Similar to the first stage, this model utilizes convolutional layers for feature extraction, pooling layers for down-sampling, and fully connected layers with ReLU activation functions.
-The repository contains an in-depth explanation of the second model's architecture.
+Similar to the first stage, this model utilizes convolutional layers for feature extraction, pooling layers for down-sampling, and fully connected layers with ReLU activation functions, the repository contains an in-depth explanation of the second model's architecture.

 ## Model Training